Interview with author Tamar Johnson

 Q1.
 Please introduce yourself so that the readers will get to know you better.

 Q2.
-What is your inspiration behind your book “Breakfast at Jupiter”?
+What is your inspiration behind your book “The Nose Family”?

 Q6.
 What is your favorite Quote?